Ajij120386/CMED_Assessment/README.md

-Of course.
-You've built an excellent project, and a professional `README.md` file is the perfect way to showcase your work.
-Based on the fantastic "EduConnect" example you provided, here is a complete, detailed README file tailored specifically for your **Prescription Management System**.

-You just need to **copy and paste this entire block of text** into the `README.md` file in your GitHub repository.
-Then, you will replace the placeholder sections (like screenshots) with your own images.

----

 # Prescription Management System: A Full-Stack Web Application
 A secure and efficient web application for generating and managing medical prescriptions, built with **Java, Spring Boot, Spring Security, JPA, and Thymeleaf**.
 This project was developed as a technical skills assessment for CMED Health Ltd.